HR, administrative work and business consultation

 The study mainly focuses on three groups of occupations:

-- Personnel work – unit groups of occupations related with personnel work and career services;
+- HR (human resources) – unit groups of occupations related to human resources and career services;

 - Administrative work – e.g. secretaries, bureau managers, manager assistants, assistant advisers, document managers, call-centre workers;